 Where the Vols are ranked in latest Ferris Mowers Coaches Poll

-The Vols will host Florida Wednesday at 6 p.m.
-EST. ESPN2 will televise the Southeastern Conference matchup.
+The Vols will host Texas A&M Tuesday at 7 p.m.
+EST. SEcC Network will televise the Southeastern Conference matchup.

 This week’s Ferris Mowers Men’s Basketball Coaches Poll, powered by USA TODAY Sports, was released Monday.
 The Vols are ranked No. 20.